 Slapton Ley Nation Nature Reserve is home to huge diversity of wildlife owing to its variety of habitat types, from open water to scrub, grassland and woodland.
 This, coupled with intensive study by naturalists for over half a century means the number of species recorded here is very large indeed.
 Many of these species are too small, rare, or located in inaccessible locations, so the chance of seeing them is low.
 There are, however, many amazing species that you are likely to encounter on a visit to the Slapton Ley.
 Some you can observe from the nature trail, while others you stand a greater chance of seeing by coming along to one of our many events.
-You can learn about birdsong on our Dawn Chorus walk, get a hands-on experience of bird ringing on our Bird in the Hand event and see lesser horseshoe bats emerge from their roost on our Bat Watch.
+You can learn about birdsong on our Dawn Chorus walk, get a hands-on experience of bird ringing on our Bird in the Hand event and see a range of bats feeding in different habitats on our Bat Watch.

 To join us on an event click here